New Grants and Payment Management Systems Now Available

 DOJ has made a collection of self-guided training resources to help JustGrants users.

 Training materials include self-guided eLearning videos, which are supplemented by job aid reference guides and infographics that provide further clarification, definitions, and visual representations of unique system processes and information.
-View the Training page on the JustGrants Resources website for all training-related resources.
+Access the Training Overview page on the JustGrants Resources website for all training-related resources.

 Each OJJDP solicitation includes an Application Checklist to help you prepare your application for funding.